Antharia/franco/README.md

 ## Features

 - Comments
+- Markdown
+- Multi-user
 - PostgreSQL full text search engine
 - RSS feed
 - Sitemap
 - Tagging
 - Post similarity

+## Why Franco ?

+Easy.
+A clue: Sergio.
+Not this one.
+The other one.